 When it comes to love, family, and the politics of governance in general, people tend to become emotionally attached to their bad ideas.

 How should we react when decisions made in a family like this, based on majority rules, leave one person’s needs unmet almost every time?

 The truth is that organisations comprised of members with differing needs and unequal status cannot be responsibly run on a majority rules basis.

 But many of us feel just as emotional about democracy as we do about love.

 They Give Love a Bad Name

 Once we talk about love, all sense and reason leave the building.

-Let’s look, for instance, at just some of the horrific ideas romanticism has unleashed on us…
+Let’s look, for instance, at just a sample of the horrific ideas romanticism has unleashed on the world…

 Ideas that glorify vices such as self-indulgence and self-pity.